DavidSantosTXUSA/CS3-HEBRON-HIGH-SCHOOL/README.md

 # CS3-HEBRON-HIGH-SCHOOL
-These are all the projects I completed for my 3rd year computer science class in high school.
-Along with each ones respective instructions.
-I am a junior as of the time of creating these projects
+These are my projects from junior year of highschool.
+These were the labs and major labs from computer science 3